jtkovacs/jtkovacs.github.io/REFS/databases.md

 #### Integrity

 Data must have integrity to be useful and trustworthy.
-Data integrity [tends to erode,](wrangling.html#dirty-data-typologies) and a database
+Data integrity [tends to erode,](wrangling.html#dirty-data-typologies) and a database has mechanisms for maintaining it in its various forms:

-##### Entity integrity
+- **Entity integrity** is the assurance that entities in the real world are represented in each applicable table of the database by a single record (row).
+The constraint that rows be unique is enforced through the primary key.

-Entity integrity: enforced by primary key
+- **Domain integrity**

-rows are unique (they need a key).
+- **Referential integrity**

 ##### Referential integrity